bileamScheuvens/HiddenCostReport/README.md

 Repository of metrics and datasets linked to companies.

 #### Method of integration:
-CSVs parsed to rdf in schema from graph/schema.ttl
+CSVs parsed to rdf in schema from graph/schema.ttl.
+Metric automatically fetched from curated list.
+Curation on the basis of relevance, novelty (no derived metrics like emissions per employee) and objectivity (no self reported targets).